ni5arga/Modmail-To-Discord-Slack/README.md

 Now the app will send all incoming or outgoing modmails from your subreddit's modmail to the Slack channel through the webhook.

 ## Details
 The app sends all incoming and outgoing modmails from your subreddit's modmail to your Discord/Slack channel through webhooks.
-Here are the details the app currently sends:
+Here are the details the app currently sends (more to be added soon):

-**First Embed** :

  1. Modmail Subject - The subject of the modmail (incoming or outgoing).
  2. Modmail Link - The link of the modmail thread, the app sends `https://mod.reddit.com/all/{conversation-ID-here}` links.
  3. Body - Sends the message body in markdown.
+ 4. Participant - The participant in the modmail conversation.
- 4. Participating As - What the user is participating as, whether as `participant_user` or as `moderator`.
+ 5. Participating As - What the user is participating as, whether as `participant_user` or as `moderator`.

-**Second Embed** :

- 5. Conversation Type -  Conversation Type specifies whether a conversation is with a subreddit itself, with another user, or with another subreddit entirely. `internal` means conversation with a Mod Discussion, internal to the subreddit.`sr_user` means conversation between the subreddit and another user outside of the subreddit. `sr_sr` means conversation between two different subreddits.
- 6. Conversation State - The State of the modmail conversation.
-Can be `New`, `Appeals`, `Archived`, `Filtered`, `InProgress` & `JoinRequests`.
- 7. Participant - The participant in the modmail conversation (it'll be the user in most cases).
- 8. Participant Information - Some information about participant. `isMod`: is the participant a mod of the subreddit, `isAdmin`: is the user an admin, `isApproved`: is the user an Approved user, `isHidden`: is the user Hidden, `isDeleted`: is the participant a Deleted account, `isAuto`: is the conversation automatically generated e.g. from automod, u/reddit.
- 9. Last Updated At - Shows the time & date when the conversation was last added.
- 10. isInternalModmail (mod-only) - Tells if the modmail conversation is mod-only.

 ## Contributions
 Feel free to contribute and improve this project.
 Pull requests and issues are always welcome.